-For an overview of the Company, its objectives and strategies, please refer to the Operating and Financial Review on page 24 and the Chairman's Statement on page 4 of this Annual Report ("AR").
+For an overview of the Company, its objectives and strategies, including the Company's key initiatives in relation to sustainability matters, please refer to the Operating and Financial Review ("OFR") on page 50 and the Chairman's Statement on page 4 of this Annual Report ("AR") together with the Stakeholder Overview on page 46 of this CG Report.

 The Chairman's Statement identifies various stakeholder groups who impact the Company's strategy, growth and reputation in the marketplace, particularly lending customers, business partners, deposit customers, staff and shareholders.
-It provides an overview of profitability and sustainability as an integral part of the Company's business strategy together with a statement of appreciation of these stakeholder groups.